 Can I undo a build?

 There's no single undo button, but you can revert to any previous draft version.
-Each successful build in your chat history has a Revert to version N button — clicking it restores your draft to that exact state.
+Use the Revert to version N button on a past build in your chat history, or open the version history panel by clicking the version badge in the top-right corner of the app preview panel.
 You can also ask the AI to reverse a specific change: "The last build removed the search bar — please add it back."
+Note that you cannot revert to a version older than the one that is currently live — this protects your live users' data.

 Why did my draft disappear?